It’s the holiday season! Which means lots of fun, celebration, aaaand…

 ..for many of us, a good healthy dose of stress and burnout.

 If this is you—and you’re in good company if it is, my friend—I have good news and bad news.
-Bad news first: holiday stress is unavoidable.
-(Unless you just choose not to participate, which in my opinion would be sad.)
+Bad news first: some holiday stress is unavoidable.

 Disclosure: this post may contain affiliate links, which won’t change your price but will share some commission.
 See here for more information.